-Podsakoff, MacKenzie, Paine, and Bachrach (2000), in a meta-analytic study found that researchers have identified almost 30 different forms of citizenship behaviors.
-However, there exists conceptual overlap between the constructs; therefore, they grouped these behaviors into seven dimensions: helping behavior, sportsmanship, organizational loyalty, organizational compliance, individual initiative, civic virtue, and self-development.
-Moorman (1991) and Organ (1988) identified five dimensions of OCBs: altruism, courtesy, sportsmanship, conscientiousness, and civic virtue.
-Later, Podsakoff, MacKenzie, Moorman, and Fetter (1990) developed a scale that showed evidence for the five-factor model.
-Schnake and Dumler (2003) also highlighted that the same five OCB dimensions that have been most frequently examined by researchers.
-These five factors include the following:
+Podsakoff, Mackenzie, Paine, and Bachrach (2000), in a meta-analytic study found that researchers have identified almost thirty different forms of citizenship behaviors.
+However, there exists conceptual overlap between the constructs; therefore, they grouped these behaviors into seven dimensions: a) helping behavior, b) sportsmanship, c) organizational loyalty, d) organizational compliance, e) individual initiative, f) civic virtue, and g) self-development.
+Moorman, (1991) and Organ (1988) identified five dimensions of OCBs namely, altruism, courtesy, sportsmanship, conscientiousness, and civic virtue.
+Later Podsakoff et al. (1990) developed a scale that showed evidence for the five-factor model.
+Schnake and Dumler (2003) also highlight that the same five OCB dimensions that have been most frequently examined by researchers.
+They are five factors are discussed below:

-- 1. Altruism is a voluntary action, like helping another person with a work problem, which ultimately benefits the organization (e.g., helping a coworker who has fallen behind in work). - 2.
+- 1. Altruism is a voluntary action, like helping another person with a work problem, which ultimately benefits the organization for example, helping a co-worker who has fallen behind in work. - 2.
 Courtesy involves treating others with respect, preventing problems by keeping others informed of one's decisions and actions that may affect them and passing along information to those who may find it useful. - 3.
 Sportsmanship is a citizen-like posture of tolerating the inevitable inconveniences and impositions of work without whining and grievances. - 4.
-Conscientiousness is a pattern of going well beyond the minimum required levels of attendance, housekeeping, conserving resources, and related matters of internal maintenance. - 5.
-Civic virtue is a responsible, constructive involvement in the political process of the organization.
+Conscientiousness is a pattern of going well beyond the minimum required levels of attendance, housekeeping, conserving resources and related matters of internal maintenance.

+5. Civic virtue is a responsible, constructive involvement in the political process of the organization.
 It includes not just expressing opinions but reading one's mail, attending meetings, and keeping abreast of larger issues involving the organization.